Prince Edward Road MRT station: History

 Three station names – 'Prince Edward Road', 'Palmer Road' and 'Parsi Road' – were shortlisted by the Land Transport Authority (LTA) for public voting.
 The station name was then finalised as Prince Edward Road.

 To facilitate the station's construction, the Shenton Way Bus Terminal was relocated on 25 June 2017.
 On 8 March 2020, the concrete casting for the station's underground roof slab was completed.
 The Tunnel Boring Machine (TBM) Sun Wu has also completed half of the tunnelling works towards the adjacent Cantonment station.
 Due to the COVID-19 pandemic, tunnelling work was briefly suspended to prevent any spread of the virus.
 In September, the Sun Wu TBM managed to tunnel underneath the old Tanjong Pagar Railway station building.
 The tunnelling towards the station required close monitoring with devices installed to ensure no damage made to the sculptures and interior of the station.

 Station details

 Prince Edward Road station will serve the CCL between the Keppel and Marina Bay stations.
 The official station code is CC32.
 Prince Edward Road station will be located near Bestway Building and the heritage buildings of Hock Teck See Temple and Masjid Haji Muhammad Salleh.

-Designed by RDC Architects, the station will have two entrances.
-Prince Edward station station will have three underground levels with two stacked platforms.
+Designed by RDC Architects, the station will have two entrances along Shenton Way.
+Prince Edward station will have three underground levels with two side platforms.
 The concourse will have a motif resembling a ship hull.
 At 297 m long, with a depth of 48 m and a width of 30 m, the station is the longest among the CCL6 stations.